noahleft/serialization/README.md

 }
 ```
 4. The modification for ProtoBuf + Object Tracking
-> The same as last item.
+> The same as ProtoBuf.

 5. The modification for Relational Database
 > Define the **new** column on current database schema